Snowflake-Labs/sfquickstarts/site/sfguides/src/geo_analysis_geometry/geo_analysis_geometry.md

 `ST_BUFFER` from the Carto toolbox can be used to calculate the coverage area for each LTE cell tower.
 In `NL_CELLTOWERS` table, there is a field _cell_range_ which can be used as a value of radius in ST_BUFFER.
 For the sake of this example we will assume that a good signal can be received no further than 2000 meters away from the LTE cell.

-Run the following query in your Snowflake's worksheet:
+Run the following two queries in your Snowflake's worksheet:

 ```
 CREATE OR REPLACE TABLE geolab.geography.nl_celltowers AS